Magazine names Memphis one of world’s top places to travel, ‘hottest destination in Tennessee’

 Conde Nast Traveler has named Memphis one of the global “23 Best Places to Go in 2023” and “23 Best Places to Go in the U.S. in 2023”.
 The city is one of only two U.S. destinations in the global list, which covers 22 countries over six continents.

-“Nashville claims a lot of national buzz, but the city of Memphis has been quietly reshaping itself to be the hottest destination in Tennessee,” the travel magazine wrote.
+“Nashville claims a lot of national buzz, but the city of Memphis has been quietly reshaping itself to be the hottest destination in Tennessee,” Kelsey Ogletree, a contributor with the travel magazine, wrote.
 “Over the past decade, its downtown has invested billions in revitalization projects—and now, visitors can begin reaping the benefits.”

 Among those new developments, Conde Nast Traveler noted the renovation of Tom Lee Park and the return of the Memphis in May festival to the riverfront, the city’s restaurant and bar scene (barbecue still reigns but vegan outlets are popping up, they wrote), and the opening of eight new hotel properties including Hyatt’s first Caption hotel at One Beale and The Memphian in Overton Square.